modalitysystems/modalitysoftware-docs/TeamsChatAssist/armdeploy.md

       - Use the [Teams Web App](https://teams.microsoft.com/) to create a new Team for the bot to post agent messages too
       - On the Get Windows App screen click **Use web app instead**
       ![TeamsWebAppInstead](images/teamsWebApp.png)
-      - Create a new Team and call it something like Teams Chat Assis Agents
+      - Create a new Team and call it something like Teams Chat Assist Agents
       - Make it Private, skip adding members for now but revisit this when the deployment has finished and add your Agents as members
       - Create a Channel for the Bot to post agent messages too.
 Call it something appropriate to the bot such as company name or workload description
       ![ConversationID](images/ConversationID2.png)